Welcome to Year 2

 Year 2 have settled in brilliantly and have made an impressive start to the new academic year.
 We know that the expectations are higher this year, but we are ready for the challenge and always willing to try our best.
 We are enthusiastic learners and love to try new things too!
 Even when things seem hard, we keep trying and never give up.

-Mrs Bennett is our class teacher and Mrs Beare is our Teaching Assistant.
-Mrs Pumilia also teaches us on Thursdays and Fridays.
+Miss Gavaghan and Mrs Isaac are our class teachers and Mrs Mills and Miss Dring are our Teaching Assistants.
+Mrs Beare also teaches us on Monday and Wednesday afternoon for Forest School.
 The adults in our class support our learning but also encourage us to be independent learners.

 This year, we are going to make the most of every new day and the opportunities they bring.
 We plan to keep our high standards of behaviour, the smartness of our uniforms and the quality and presentation of our work the same every day!
-Our marble jar will be full before long!
+Our Raspberry Pot will be full before long!

 Please check our webpage regularly for updates and photos of our fantastic learning!